Birth of Canada Road Trip (May 2026)

 10 May 2026: Back to Montréal

 10 May (Sunday): Next morning we hit the road early (yet again) for the 4 1/2 hour drive to Montréal-Trudeau airport.
-We asked our American friend, Gene, for his main take-away from a week steeping in Canadian history, and he said something interesting.
-In the US he had grown up with a single, definitive national identity, explicitly formed by revolution, and (supposedly) remaining fixed since then.
-In contrast, he observed that Canada had gradually forged its identity organically, as different peoples joined together, and the country grew politically.
+After a week of road tripping through Canada we couldn't resist asking our American friend Gene what, if anything, he'd learned.
+Interestingly, he focused on identity.
+In the US he'd grown up with a single, definitive national identity, explicitly formed by revolution, and (supposedly) remaining fixed since then.
+In contrast, he noted that Canada had gradually forged its identity as different peoples joined together and the country grew and changed politically.

-I think that's right.
-Just as we achieved political independence through evolution within the British Empire and Commonwealth, our identity as a people has also evolved and changed over time.
-That sometimes makes it hard for us to say exactly what is a Canadian.
-But it also gives us a resilience and strength a more rigid sense of self wouldn’t have.
-As evidenced by our response to Canada's current threats and challenges.
+That sounds right.
+Just as we gained political independence through a process of evolution within the British Empire and Commonwealth, our national identity has also evolved over time.
+Occasionally that makes it hard for us to say just what it means to be Canadian.
+But it also gives us a resilience a more rigid sense of self wouldn’t have.
+I think our unity in response to renewed threats and challenges from the United States shows this.

-This week of exploring Canada's past reminded me of what an unlikely country we are: a union of former adversaries, a small population stretched across the most difficult terrain of North America, and repeatedly under threat from the larger power to the south.
-And yet, we managed to steer a course between the revolutionary path of most new-world countries, and the pull of reaction, to become a modern, progressive, constitutional monarchy on the Nordic model.
-We have not just survived, but thrived.
+A week of exploring Canada's past reminded me of what an unlikely country we are: a union of former adversaries; a small population stretched across the most difficult terrain of North America; and a place repeatedly threatened by the far larger power to the south.
+And yet, we managed to steer a course between the revolutionary path of most new-world countries, and the siren call of reaction, to become a modern, progressive, constitutional monarchy on the Nordic model.
+Remarkably, we have not just survived, but thrived.